Online Master’s in Educational Administration

 The online master's in educational administration building leadership track* is designed to prepare graduates to serve as principals or in other formal leadership roles; it meets Kansas licensure endorsement requirements and may qualify graduates to obtain a building leadership licensure endorsement in other states as well.
 The track requires an administrative internship and a final portfolio project developed and submitted during the internship experience.

-You'll explore various administrative roles; learn about education law; examine the national context for education in the U.S.; and focus on how to develop, support and manage staff members—a broad overview of everything you'll need to successfully lead a school.
+You'll explore various administrative roles; learn about education law; examine the national context for education in the U.S.; and focus on how to develop, support, and manage staff members—everything you'll need to successfully lead a school.
 You will also be able to choose electives depending on which elements of the student and classroom experience most interest you.
 All students following the building leadership track are also required to complete an internship and related portfolio project.

 For more detailed information on the topics covered in this program, view the course listings.

-Graduates of the online master's in educational administration building leadership track often move forward in their careers as administrators in their school, including roles as department heads, assistant principals, principals or athletic directors.
+Graduates of the online master's in educational administration building leadership track often move forward in their careers as administrators in their school, including roles such as department heads, assistant principals, principals, or athletic directors.

-Our educational administration courses for the online master's in educational administration challenge you to make a difference in the lives of your students and community.
+Our meticulously constructed courses for the online master's in educational administration challenge you to make a difference in the lives of your students and community.
 This program is for experienced educators looking to make the transition into administration.
 All courses listed are worth 3 credits.

 Please note: Course list and sequence are subject to change.